Sears Home Services

 When you see water inside the drum, follow these steps to check the drain system.

-4. Schedule repair service.
-When the above tips don’t help you find and fix the problem that’s preventing the washer from draining, schedule service to have a Sears Home Services Technician examine and repair your washer.
+- Schedule repair service.
+When the above tips don’t help you find and fix the problem that’s preventing the washer from draining, schedule washer repair with Sears Home Services Technician.

 Look for Lid or Door Problems